arshmittal16/Corona-FAQ-Chatbot/data/nlu.md

 - should I wear a mask?
 - should i wear a mask everytime?
 - how will mask help?
+- how to wear mask?
+- how to make mask?
+- how to wash mask?

 ## intent:warm
 - will corona virus die in heat?